 Also, be sure any stool you use has a non-slip surface on the step.
 And, make sure it can support the user’s weight (most can hold 250 -300 pounds).

-Automotive standing aides (check price online) are nylon straps with a handle on one end.
+An automotive standing aid (aka a car caddie) is a tool of nylon straps with a handle on one end.
 The senior uses the handle to pull themselves up from sitting (or to lower themselves down into the car).

 To use it: